Pro Tem Research Asst/Assoc/Postdoc - Open Pool

 - Strong organizational skills.

-- Ability to manage multiple tasks and maintain overall program
+- Ability to manage multiple tasks and maintain the overall

 - Ability to work cooperatively in a team environment.